magento/devdocs/guides/v1.0/m2devgde/arch/routing.md

 </pre>
 </blockquote>

-To retrieve a route's configurations for an area by the specified router, `Magento\App\Route\Config` model is used.
+To retrieve the configuration for route for an area by the specified router, use the `Magento\App\Route\Config`.

 To replace the controller action in a route with custom one, add the custom controller class before the original controller.

 The custom controller and action should share the same names with the original ones.

-Thus, system will process the custom controller before the original, while a route will remain the same.
-If you need to reset completely a route and design, processing of the request is to be forwarded to another route:
+The system processes the custom controller before the original, while a route remains the same.

+If you must reset a route and design, forward the request processing to another route:

 `$this->_forward('other/controller/action')`

-To remove the controller action, forward to 'noroute,' for instance in `app/code/Company/SomeExtension/Controller/Account.php`
+To remove the controller action, forward to `noroute,` for instance, in `app/code/Company/SomeExtension/Controller/Account.php`:

 <blockquote>
 <pre>